Nantong: Modern era

 Nantong was the first place in China to be developed into a modern city after the collapse of the Qing dynasty, and was also the birthplace of China's modern industry.

 The prosperity of Nantong has traditionally depended on salt production on the nearby seacoast, rice and cotton agriculture, and manufacture of cotton and silk textiles, especially Nantong blue calico.
 A local statesman and industrialist named Zhang Jian founded Nantong's first modern cotton mills in 1899.
 He then developed an industrial complex that included flour, oil, and silk reeling mills, a distillery, and a machinery shop.
 He also founded a shipping line and reclaimed saline agricultural land to the east of Nantong for cotton production.
 Thanks to these efforts, by 1911 Nantong was commonly called "Zhang Jian's Kingdom".
 In the early Republican period, the Nantong Special Administrative District included Chongming County, now part of Shanghai.

+The Republic of China reorganized the area's administrative units in 1912, to be three counties: Nantong, Rugao, and Haimen.
+All three were directly administered by Jiangsu province.

+Following the Shanghai massacre of 1927, the Chinese Communist Party (CCP) became active in the Tonghairutai area (通海如泰地区 (通海如泰地區, Tōnghǎirútài dìqū)), spanning present-day Nantong, Haimen, Rugao, and Taizhou.
+In April 1928, the 14th Army of the Chinese Red Army commenced guerilla operations throughout the area.
+In February 1929, the CCP established a local soviet in Nantong.
+The following year, led by the 14th Army, numerous local soviets were established.

+Invading Japanese forces conquered Nantong on March 17, 1938.
+Local CCP forces began covertly resisting Japanese occupation in August 1938.
+Forces belonging to the New Fourth Army crossed from south of the Yangtze river near the end of 1939, entering nearby Jiangdu in present-day Yangzhou.
+Following an attack from Kuomintang general Han Deqin on New Fourth Army forces south of the Yangtze in early October, CCP forces shifted their focus north of the river, including in present-day Nantong.
+Japanese occupation came to an end in Rugao on September 21, 1945.

+The Chinese Civil War in Nantong resumed in July 1946, when the New Fourth Army's Central China Field Army (华中野战军 (華中野戰軍, Huázhōng Yězhàn Jūn)) and Kuomintang forces engaged in the Battle of Suzhong, which CCP forces won in August.
+Despite the CCP victory, Kuomintang forces went into the winter of 1946 occupying a larger portion of Nantong, both in terms of population and area.
+Large-scale fighting resumed in the area during the autumn of 1948 with the Huaihai campaign.
+Towards the end of the campaign, the CCP forces (now re-organized as the People's Liberation Army) moved south towards the Yangtze, conquering a number of towns in Nantong's periphery throughout January 1949 into February 1949, before ultimately taking Nantong's urban core on February 2, 1949.

+In January 1950, Hai'an and Rugao were transferred to the jurisdiction of Nantong.